matrix-org/matrix-spec-proposals/proposals/4180-submitToken-error-codes.md

 The [`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken)
 and [`POST /_matrix/identity/v2/validate/msisdn/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validatemsisdnsubmittoken)
-endpoints do not specify any particular specifc error codes, instead relying on the common error codes defined in the identity service API.
+endpoints do not specify any particular specific error codes, instead relying on the common error codes defined in the identity service API.

 However, these common error codes don't have any codes to signal many errors that can occur in these